 Key in why you are breaking the relationship between parents and children (or husband and wives, the process is the same).
 In so doing, you’ll remind yourself why you think General Thomas Underwood doesn’t belong in Hyrum and Nancy’s family.

-Once you click the final blue button, you will be taken to profile that looks like this.
 Now General Thomas has no parents we can go add William and Mahalia and the sources that back up that claim.

 It is simple to break relationships, but should you?